mautic/grapesjs-preset-mautic/README.md

 > `beautify` option is deprecated in mjml-core and only available in mjml cli. https://github.com/mautic/mautic/issues/10331

+### Dynamic Content
+- Only HTML allowd at the time
+- Takes HTML and adds it to the canvas with the mj-raw component

 ## How to test a preset pull request

 1. Build the preset: `npm run build` (done by author)